Sanjanadhananjayaa/Data-Analytics-with-Azure-Synapse/Instructions/Labs/03-Transform-data-with-sql.md

 After completing this lab, you will be able to:

-- Query the data in files
++ Task 1: Query the data in files.
-- Transform data using CREATE EXTERAL TABLE AS SELECT (CETAS) statements
++ Task 2: Transform data using CREATE EXTERAL TABLE AS SELECT (CETAS) statements.
-- Encapsulate data transformation in a stored procedure
++ Task 3: Encapsulate data transformation in a stored procedure.

 ### Estimated timing: 45 minutes